yonatan1611/multiple-window-3d-Scene/README.md

 - `index.html`: The main HTML file that contains the canvas for the Three.js renderer.
 - `main.js`: Sets up the Three.js scene, manages rendering, and integrates with the `WindowManager`.
+- `main2.js`: Alternative version that sets up the Three.js scene, manages rendering, and integrates with the `WindowManager`.
+- `main3.js`: Alternative version that sets up the Three.js scene, manages rendering, and integrates with the `WindowManager`.
 - `WindowManager.js`: A class for managing and synchronizing the state of multiple browser windows using `localStorage`.

 ## License